Waria: An Introduction to Indonesian Ladyboys

 Ladyboy is a common term used to pertain to transgender women in the east.
 Terminologies like kathoey, newhalf, transpinay, bakla, etc. usually take the spotlight.
 However, it’s important to know about these words’ Indonesian counterparts.

-The reason being is because, in Indonesia, the largest muslim country, it’s very difficult to be a ladyboy.
+The reason being is because, in Indonesia, the largest muslim country, it’s very difficult to be a transgender woman.
 It’s a country whereby Islam is practiced by the majority of the population.
 Tolerance and acceptance are harder to achieve in a nation like this.
 Open your heart, eyes, and mind to the waria of Indonesia.

 History of the word Waria in Indonesia